According to statistics, metal corrosion causes a direct economic loss of 2%~4% of GDP every year.

 (1) Immersion type

-It is OK to add 2% or less corrosion inhibitor in the oil, but it is necessary to add antioxidant frequently to prevent the oil from oxidative deterioration.
+The products can be fully immersed in a plastic bottle filled with antirust oil for sealing.
+It is acceptable to add 2% or less of a corrosion inhibitor to the oil, but it is essential to add an antioxidant regularly to prevent the oil from undergoing oxidative deterioration.

 (2) Coated type